Client Column: Our Morpheus by Claire Carter

 Our vet worked tirelessly to stabilise him, as his heart rate had dropped dangerously low and he could not be transported safely for the surgery without the risk of losing him.
 By mid-afternoon, our vet called to say that they had arranged to have him seen by Fitzpatrick Referrals Oncology and Soft Tissue in Guildford and that he was now stable enough for us to take him there.

 Upon arriving at Fitzpatrick Referrals, Gerard and his team were prepped and waiting for us, and we were immediately taken into a consultation room where Morph was whisked off for further scans.
-Gerard then explained in detail, the surgical procedure of inserting bypass tubes that would do the job of the blocked ones and Morph was taken directly into surgery.
+Gerard then explained in detail, the surgical procedure of inserting a Subcutaneous Ureteral Bypass (SUB) device, a tube that would bypass and do the job of the blocked ones and Morph was taken directly into surgery.
 It was such a worrying time but Gerard called us as soon as the surgery was done with an update and the good news was that everything had gone well.

 Morph spent a few days being looked after by the team, as he had also been fitted with a feeding tube into his throat.
 It is common for animals to not eat following this type of surgery for up to six weeks.